Research

 Role of mini-chaperones in alleviating the molecular pathophysiology of Amyotrophic Lateral Sclerosis

 Accumulation of misfolded protein aggregates in the CNS is a common feature of many neurodegenerative diseases such as Amyotrophic Lateral Sclerosis (ALS).
-A unifying mechanism of neurodegeneration in these diseases is unregulated protein aggregation & impaired protein clearance via the autophagy-lysosomal pathway (ALP) which results in disruption of protein homeostasis.
-This unwanted toxic proteins aggregation leads to disruption of normal cellular functions, oxidative stress, nucleo-cytoplasmic transport defect, disruption in RNA processing, protein translation, mitochondrial dysfunction, nucleolar stress and ultimately neuronal death.
+A unifying mechanism of neurodegeneration in these diseases is unregulated protein aggregation & impaired protein clearance via the autophagy-lysosomal pathway (ALP), which results in disruption of protein homeostasis.
+This unwanted toxic protein aggregation leads to disruption of normal cellular functions, oxidative stress, nucleo-cytoplasmic transport defect, disruption in RNA processing, protein translation, mitochondrial dysfunction, nucleolar stress and ultimately neuronal death.
 ALS is a neurodegenerative disease characterized by progressive loss of motor neurons in the brain and spinal cord.
 Small molecules, peptides, molecular chaperones and antisense oligos are currently being pursued worldwide to address the issues that arise due to protein misfolding and aggregation.
-We have obtained a patentable, cell-penetrable caspase-3 activable, protease resistant mini-chaperones which have anti apoptotic effects in in vitro models of cytotoxicity and in AD.
-We propose to use established in vitro C9ORF72 hexanucleotide repeat associated dipeptide neuronal toxicity models of ALS to check the efficiency of the mini chaperones in reducing neuronal toxicity as an effective therapeutic molecule for ALS.
-This project we are pursuing in collaboration with Dr. Dinesh Upadhya.
+We have obtained a patentable, cell-penetrable caspase-3 activable, protease-resistant mini-chaperones which have anti apoptotic effects in in vitro models of cytotoxicity and in AD.
+We propose to use established in vitro C9ORF72 hexanucleotide repeat-associated dipeptide neuronal toxicity models of ALS to check the efficiency of the mini chaperones in reducing neuronal toxicity as an effective therapeutic molecule for ALS.